-Data from the USPTO indicate that, among peer states, New Mexico had the lowest number of patents issued in-state from 2010 to 2020 (see Table 31 in Appendix B).
-This translated into a lower average annual growth rate in the number of patents issued in New Mexico (1%) while most peer states saw annual growth above 4%.
-New Mexico remains a large producer of utility patents, however, with more than 93% of all patents issued in the state from 2010 to 2020 being a utility patent.
-Aside from Arizona (92%), less than 90% of peer states' patents were utility patents during this time (see Figure 35).
+Data from the USPTO indicate that, among peer states, New Mexico had the lowest number of patents issued in-state from 2010 to 2022 (see Table 31 in Appendix B).
+This translated into a lower average annual growth rate in the number of patents issued in New Mexico (3%) than peers which all saw annual growth above 4%.
+New Mexico remains a large producer of utility patents, however, with more than 93% of all patents issued in the state from 2010 to 2022 being a utility patent.
+This share was higher in New Mexico than in any of the peer states(see Figure 35).